-A One-Page Roster that lists the names and contact information for (a) the principal project contact (this person should be directly involved in grant-funded activities and is expected to be named as the primary point of contact if a grant is awarded); (b) the senior (cabinet-level) administrator who will oversee the project; (c) the project's other leaders, including short descriptions of their qualifications for the specified roles; and (d) other individuals who will carry out the project, including a one-sentence description of each person's role.
+A One-Page Roster that lists the names and contact information for (a) the principal project leader (this person should be directly involved in grant-funded activities and is expected to be named as the primary contact if a grant is awarded); (b) the senior (cabinet-level) administrator who will oversee the project; (c) the project's other leaders, including short descriptions of their qualifications for the specified roles; and (d) other individuals who will help carry out the project, including a one-sentence description of each person's role.
 If the institution currently holds another NetVUE grant, the roster should make clear how staffing responsibilities and other resources are to be distributed in ways that would allow both projects to succeed.

-A Concise Budget (typically one to two pages), as an Excel spreadsheet, that describes the main expense categories, including programmatic expenses, faculty and staff stipends or released time, honoraria for speakers and/or writers, any travel-related expenses, and costs of materials and supplies.
-Details about the construction of the budget, as well as answers to frequently asked questions and a sample budget, are available on the NetVUE website.
+A Concise Budget (typically two to three pages), as an Excel spreadsheet.
+It should describe the main expense categories, including programmatic expenses, faculty and staff stipends or released time, honoraria for speakers and/or writers, any travel-related expenses, and costs of materials and supplies.
+Grant writers are strongly advised to consult the NetVUE website for Grant Budget Guidelines, which include answers to frequently asked questions and a sample budget.

-A Letter of Support from the president indicating the anticipated ways that the institution will incorporate the work that would be supported with a NetVUE grant in its long-term planning and its mission-focused activities.
+A Letter of Support from the president indicating the institution's commitment to the project and a description of the ways that the work that would be supported by the grant is expected to be incorporated into its long-term planning and its mission-focused activities.
 In addition, the letter should designate a member of the president's cabinet to oversee this project.
-The letter should affirm the institution's commitment to continue NetVUE membership throughout the grant period and to send a campus team headed by the president, chief academic officer, or another officer at the vice-presidential level to the 2026 NetVUE Conference.
+It should also affirm the institution's commitment to continue NetVUE membership throughout the grant period and to sending a campus team headed by the president, chief academic officer, or another cabinet-level officer to the next national NetVUE Conference.